apereo/cas/developer/Build-Process.md

 ## Continuous Integration

 CAS uses [Travis CI](https://travis-ci.org/apereo/cas/builds) as its main continuous integration tool.
-The build primaryly is controlled by the `.travis.yml` file, defined at the root of the project directory.
+The build primarily is controlled by the `.travis.yml` file, defined at the root of the project directory.

 The following special commit messages are recognized by Travis CI to control aspects